DUI & DWI in KansasPage Overview

 In Kansas, the DMV regulations state that having a driver's license, means you have given advance permission, or "implied consent" to testing for the presence of alcohol should you be stopped by law enforcement on suspicion of DUI.

 Refusing to test is a separate offense from DUI.
-Even if you are later acquitted of the DUI charges, you will still undergo a license suspension of up to one year for refusing to take the test.
+Even if you are later acquitted of the DUI charges, you will still undergo a license suspension for refusing to take the test.

 If you are convicted of DUI and refused the test at the time of your arrest, you may be required to pay a higher fine and may have your license suspended for a longer period.

 DUI is considered a criminal offense.
 A DUI conviction carries such penalties as fines up to $2,500, jail time of up to 1 year, license revocation, and mandatory alcohol and drug treatment programs at your own expense.
 The court costs, supervision fees and other expenses will be your responsibility, too, not to mention increased insurance rates.

 If you are arrested for DUI while driving a commercial vehicle, not only will you face the same penalties as a person in a passenger car, but you will automatically lose your CDL (and the main part of your livelihood) for one year.

 If you're younger than 21 years old and are found to have a BAC of .02% or higher, you'll face an automatic driver's license suspension of 30 days, followed by 330 days of restricted driving privileges.
 For a 2nd offense (or subsequent offense) you'll face a license suspension for 1 year.

 If you are convicted of DUI and are carrying a child younger than 14 years old as a passenger, your mandatory jail time will increase by 1 month.

 The Kansas Highway Patrol has some ideas to help keep impaired drivers off the streets and highways: